punithmadaiahkumar/GO/02_Functions/README.md

 Welcome to Go world!, Punith Gowda (Punith)
 ```

-4. `pointers.go`
+4. `funtion-return-n.go`
 ```
-Go is concurrent
-Go is awesome
-Number of parameters:  3

-Welcome to Go world!
-Punith Gowda You are authorize to access the system: Punith Go is concurrent
-Go is awesome
-Number of parameters:  3

 Welcome to Go world!
 Punith Gowda
 You are authorize to access the system: Punith
 ```